Plug in to the power of your peers, join a network.

 Non-Family Foundation Professionals (NFFP) Network

-The NFFP Network is open to non-family individuals who are professional staff (or consultants who serve as professional staff) to MCF member family foundations.
+The NFFP Network is open to non-family individuals who are professional staff (or consultants who serve as professional staff) to MCF member family foundations and whose role serves as the most direct connection to the foundation trustees.
 Members of the network meet every other month to discuss issues, topics and concerns they are currently addressing in their foundations.
 E-mail Maria Salas to learn more and join.

 Senior Community Affairs Professional (SCAP) Network

 SCAP is a corporate member network for the most senior community affairs staff person responsible for grantmaking from member companies that give at least $1 million annually.
 If you meet eligibility criteria, e-mail Maria Salas to join.

 Emerging Practitioners In Philanthropy - MN (EPIP-MN) Network